AlcoholEdu for College

 Please note that the course includes three surveys that offer you feedback on your alcohol-related attitudes and behaviors.
 All individual survey responses are strictly confidential; UA officials will never see any individual student’s answers.

-We are confident students in our fall freshman class will benefit from taking the AlcoholEdu course.
-Please complete the course by the deadlines noted as it is required for all first-year students.
+We are confident students will benefit from taking the AlcoholEdu course.
+Please complete the course by the deadlines noted as it is required for all incoming students.
 Part 1 of the course must be completed by August 16.

 While a 2.5-hour educational program doesn’t guarantee an alcohol safe environment, AlcoholEdu has proven to be helpful to over one million college students who have taken the course nationally.
 It is our hope that the program will make a difference in our students’ lives.
 If the program helps just one of our students make a good decision about alcohol and personal safety, then we will have been successful.